 Wifi and Use By Others

 Chromebooks are Wifi devices.
 They function in a limited capacity without internet (as most computers do these days).
 All classrooms and common areas where a Chromebook might be used in the schools are equipped with Wifi.
 North Haven Public Library also provides free Wifi to students who do not have access at home.
 Chromebooks do not work with a hard-wired internet connection (there is no jack in the laptop to plug a cord into) but do work over 4G access points, such as those provided by cell phones and cell phone providers.
 Additionally, many "plug and play" ethernet adaptors will work with a Chromebook if you only have a hard-wired internet connection at home.
-For the 2020-2021 School year, a number of Wifi Hotspots will be available to be assigned to families in need.
-These provide filtered internet access to students who may not have the internet at home or will be traveling somewhere (nationally only) without access to the internet.
-They operate on the Verizon Wireless 4G network.
-Students who do not have Wifi access at home may contact the IT department by sending an email to firstname.lastname@example.org to request assistance.
+Students who do not have Wifi access at home may contact the IT department by sending an email to [email protected] to request assistance.

 Chromebooks assigned out to students should be used only by those students only and not other household members.
 The Chromebooks are configured to only allow access to students using their northhavenschools.org accounts.
-As it is a violation of school policy to have any other person use a student's login credentials, the Chromebooks may not be shared.
+As it is a violation of school regulations to have any other person use a student's login credentials, the Chromebooks may not be shared.